wentingluo91/wentingluo91/README.md

 Hi, I'm Wenting Luo.

-Data Analyst focused on Business Intelligence, Data Analytics, and Operations Analytics.
+I am a Data Analyst focused on Business Intelligence, Data Analytics, and Operations Analytics.

 My projects focus on **Business Intelligence, Data Analytics, Automation**, with applications in business and operations.